 About the work

-A young woman dressed in lavish garb sits with her back to the viewer.
-A young child holds a mirror in front of her revealing the reflection of an older woman.
+A young woman dressed in lavish garb sits with her back to the viewer, gazing at an older woman standing next to her.
+The viewer sees the lavishly dressed young woman's reflection in a mirror, held by a child.
 Into the 17th century in the Netherlands, women continued to be associated with mirrors as a sign of their vanity and weak moral character.
 This misconception was furthered by Christian authorities.
 Gerard ter Borch (II) painted Woman at a Mirror as a warning to women that beauty will fade.
-Ter Borch (II) was born into an accomplished, artistic family during the 17th century in the Netherlands.
-He studied as a painter, as did his sister Gesina, who was likely the model for his painting.

 Save this work.